-In a nutshell, the writer of Lamb’s Harbinger—Sam Kean—is intellectually an agnostic but, in his soul, holds to a Faith best described as a post-denominational, egalitarian & communal Quaker-flavored Progressive Mennonite.
+In a nutshell, the writer of Lamb’s Harbinger—Sam Kean—is intellectually an agnostic (because not everything: God, origins, etc. can be proven/disproven empirically); but, bolstered by settled science, and by suprarational knowledge in his soul, Kean holds to a Christian Faith best described as post-institutional, egalitarian & communal, Progressive Mennonite-flavored (“Anabaptish”) Quaker.

 Definition and Purpose

 Lamb’s Harbinger means, “someone who cries out for the [silenced] lamb(s).”
 This blog exists as a nemesis of institutional “Churchianity” & clergy abuse.
 Lamb’s Harbinger advocates for the innocent (lambs), who are being silenced by spiritual cannibals in “the Church.”
 For better understanding of the name’s literary allusion, see HERE.

 Also, a harbinger is a messenger, not unlike Pheidippides (image in the header image of this blog).
 In ancient times and the Middle Ages, a harbinger was not simply a messenger but sought out proper lodging for royalty, when the crown traveled.
 Of course, that means the harbinger goes ahead of the royal figure in order to prepare the way, so that when the King arrives, all is ready.
 Consequently, the harbinger is also responsible for everyone’s knowing royalty will soon grace the city or town.
 “Lamb’s Harbinger,” indicates Jesus of Nazareth, the Lamb of God, as the Royal Person, who wishes to figuratively find a dwelling place in every mind (“heart”).